-Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, we expect that such funds will be sufficient to enable us to complete the Phase 3 clinical trial of MM-398 in metastatic pancreatic cancer and, if the results of this Phase 3 clinical trial are favorable, to seek marketing approval and begin commercialization activities for MM-398 in the United States.
+Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, we expect that such funds will be sufficient to enable us to complete enrollment in the Phase 3 clinical trial of MM-398 in metastatic pancreatic cancer.

 However, it is possible that we will not achieve the progress that we expect because the actual costs and timing of development, particularly clinical trials, are difficult to predict, subject to substantial risks and delays and often vary depending on the particular indication and development strategy.
 Sanofi is responsible for all development and manufacturing costs under our collaboration for the development and commercialization of MM-121.
-We do not expect that the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of development of any of our other product candidates.
+We do not expect that the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of development of any of our product candidates.